-The Associate of Applied Science Degree program provides students with learning experiences to help develop those skills and attitudes necessary to excel in medical assisting and obtain entry level employment in the field.
-The program covers areas such as medical terminology; anatomy and physiology; medical office and exam room administration and procedures; pharmacology; phlebotomy; cardiographic monitoring and procedures; medical law and ethics; electronic health records; medical office management; and two internship courses.
-This degree program also provides graduates the opportunity to enhance their general education and computer knowledge, which are necessary to manage interpersonal and social situations and prepare them to advance in their professional and personal life.
+The Associate of Applied Science Degree program provides students with learning experiences to help develop those skills and attitudes necessary to excel in medical assisting.
+Students can gain a thorough knowledge of modern medical office practices such as accounting, medical dictation, medical emergencies, medical insurance, medical law and ethics, medical office administration, and medical office procedures.
+Students will be provided the opportunity to prepare for work in entry-level positions in doctor's offices, hospitals, home health agencies, and other allied health organizations.
+This degree program also gives graduates the general education necessary to manage interpersonal and social situations by preparing them to advance in their professional and personal life.
 If a student successfully earns 16 credits per quarter, this program is designed for full-time students to complete in 18 months.

 Completion of Basic Cardiopulmonary Resuscitation (CPR) is required of all Diploma and Associate of Applied Science Degree Medical Assisting students.
-The Medical Assisting Diploma and Associate of Applied Science Degree programs are designed to prepare students to apply to take three (3) national certification exams: National Certified Medical Office Assistant (NCMOA), National Certified Insurance and Coding Specialist (NCICS), and the National Certified Medical Assistant (NCCT), an independent certification organization.
+The Medical Assisting -Administrative Diploma and Associate of Applied Science Degree programs are designed to prepare students to apply to take the National Certified Medical Office Assistant (NCMOA), a national certification exam.
+This exam is available through the National Center for Competency Testing (NCCT), an independent certification organization.